 Those 400 million tweets a day (as of June 2012) represent about 56 gigabytes of information.

 By comparison, the daily production of biomedical images by a single radiology practice is approximately a terabyte, Wismueller says.
 (One terabyte equals 1,000 gigabytes.)
 And there are hundreds of radiology practices.

-“So this is real Big Data,” observes Wismueller, associate professor of imaging sciences, biomedical engineering, and electrical and computer engineering.
+“So this is real Big Data,” observes Wismueller, professor of imaging sciences, biomedical engineering, and electrical and computer engineering.